Desktop Backup is powered by Crashplan, an automated backup utility from Code 42 that stores files you select from your computer in the cloud.

 Note The University of Michigan Medical Health Information Technology & Services (HITS) also uses CrashPlan for a service called Data Guard.
 This document and the ITS Service center do not cover the use of this product.
 For more information, please contact HITS.

 Note Some of the actions can only be taken if you have administrator permissions to CrashPlan.

 For ordering and rates information, see the ITS Desktop Backup site.

 This action requires that you have administrator rights on your computer.
 If you do not, contact your local IT department.

-Note MiWorkspace customers should contact 4-HELP to request CrashPlan be installed on their MiWorkspace computer.
+Note MiWorkspace customers should contact the ITS Service Center to request CrashPlan be installed on their MiWorkspace computer.

 - Navigate to the CrashPlan website